- Sumio Sugano, The University of Tokyo

 Aims & scope

-The HUGO Journal is the Official Journal of the Human Genome Organisation and publishes original research and articles on all aspects of genomic medicine.
-The aim of the journal is to provide an excellent resource for the publication of peer-reviewed research articles on a wide range of genome-based fields with proven or likely implications for the current and future practice of clinical medicine and public health.
+The HUGO Journal is the Official Journal of the Human Genome Organisation and publishes original research and articles on all aspects of genomic medicine and genome sciences.
+The aim of the journal is to provide an excellent resource for the publication of peer-reviewed research articles on a wide range of genome-based fields.
 The wide scope of the journal reflects the broad and rapidly expanding nature of the field of genomics.